 Community organizations can use the flyers below when working with immigrants who are using SNAP to ensure that they don’t disenroll without getting the facts.
 People with questions about this rule and its impact on their family should consult an immigration advocate or attorney.
 The public charge changes do not apply to everyone.
-See Hunger Solutions New York’s flyers with hotlines numbers for more information.
+See our flyers (top of page) with hotline numbers for more information.

 The administration’s new rule redefines what being a “public charge” means in both economic terms and program-receipt terms.
 The rule now counts wealth and income as the primary markers of a person’s future contribution, fundamentally changing who can stay in the country.
 Negative factors are assigned if an applicant has bad credit, assets and resources below 125 percent of the federal poverty guideline, or has received immigration fee waivers.
 The rule also assigns negative weight to many factors that have never before been relevant in a public charge determination, including being a child, a senior, or not speaking English.

 Many immigrant groups will not be affected by these changes, including those who are:

 - filing adjustments or a change/extension of status application prior to February 24, 2020,

 - granted or applying for status under the Violence Against Women Act,

 - green card holders seeking to become citizens or renew their green card,

 - TPS and others in a protected status,

 - U Visa applicants or holders (for certain crime victims), and